Let’s set the scene:

 Under-eating and Late Night Snacks

 A good diet isn’t about how little you can eat.
 While this might seem obvious to some, too many people equate a “good eating day” with skipping meals or eating way less than they should.
 If you can’t say no to overeating at night, consider the fact that you simply may be hungry.

 Adjust your diet to include satisfying meals all day long, including healthy fats and lean proteins that will help keep hunger at bay.
 Explore new flavors, better recipes, and more creativity if you’re simply bored with a too-restrictive diet.

 Have you ever heard ex-smokers talk about how they had to stop drinking their morning coffee on their front porch because it reminded them of how much they wanted to smoke?
 Overeating habits can work like that, too.

-If you’ve built a daily routine that ends with Netflix and a snack, your entire evening may need an overhaul to stop late night overeating.
+If you’ve built a daily routine that ends with Netflix and a snack, your entire evening may need an overhaul to stop late-night overeating.
 Find a new routine you will truly enjoy.
 Go for a walk.
 Skip TV and head to bed with a book.
 Take a bath.
-This are habits that will fill you up emotionally, without filling your body with unhealthy snacks.
+These are habits that will fill you up emotionally, without filling your body with unhealthy snacks.

 15 7 4